aspnetzero/documents/docs/en/Core-Angular-File-Upload-Tutorial.md

 }
 ```

+The server side of the implementation is done.
+Let's move to Angular application.

-* Go to angular project.
+* Go to angular folder in your project.

 * Open a terminal and run `cd src\app\admin`.